Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

-in which two-out-of-three maps are weak equivalences in free projective model structure, hence the top horiztonal map must also be a weak equivalence in the free projective model structure.
-Let $F:\es{J} \to \es{C}$ be any functor, and denote by $F \to \fibrep_2(F)$ the fibrant replacement of $F$ in the cofree projective model structure.
-We can cofibrantly replace the map $F \to \fibrep_2(F)$ in the free model structure, obtaining a diagram
+in which two-out-of-three maps are weak equivalences in free projective model structure, hence the top horizontal map must also be a weak equivalence in the free projective model structure.
+For any functor $F$, we can cofibrantly replace the map $F \to \fibrep_2(F)$ in the free model structure, obtaining a diagram

 in which the lower horizontal map is the derived counit of the Quillen equivalence between the free and cofree projective model structures, and $\sf{Q}_1$ denotes cofibrant replacement in the free model structure.
 It follows that three-out-of-four of the maps in the above square are weak equivalences in free projective model structure, hence so to is the right-hand vertical map, and the result follows. \end{proof}